cnelson20/cx16os/docs/routines.md

 ### $9DBA: set_stdin_read_mode
 - Changes the behavior of [`getc`](#9d00-getc)/[`fgetc`](#9d60-fgetc) calls that read from the keyboard
     - By default, input from the keyboard is buffered, waiting for a newline to be entered to return characters to a process.
-- If a non-zero value is passed to this routine, calls to `getc` will now no longer buffer keyboard input and will return `0` if no chars are in the CBM keyboard buffer.
+- If a non-zero value is passed to this routine, os calls that read from the keyboard will now no longer buffer keyboard input and will return `0` if no chars are in the CBM keyboard buffer.
 - If `0` is passed, the behavior will be restored to default.

+Arguments:
+- A -> byte whose zeroness signifies the keyboard input mode to use

+Return values:
+- None